-As a parent, if your children are multiple birth siblings (e.g., twins, triplets, etc.) assigned to the same grade, you may request that they be placed either in the same classroom or in separate classrooms.
-Your written request must be submitted no later than the 14th day after the enrollment of your children.
+State law permits a parent of multiple-birth siblings (e.g., twins, triplets, etc.) assigned to the same grade and campus to request that they be placed either in the same classroom or in separate classrooms.
+Written request must be submitted no later than the 14th day after the students' enrollment.
 [See policy FDB (LEGAL).]